 TO CONCLUDE

-The refereeing problem has been presented as an impossible challenge for far too long—I can accept that from writers who like being part of the groupchats, but I can’t accept it from the Premier League, who will monitor the calorific effects of standing too close to a donut for a marginal game opportunity.
+The refereeing problem has been presented as an impossible challenge for far too long—I can accept that from people who have cosied up publicly with the people they can’t fathom being improved— but I can’t accept it from the Premier League, who will monitor the calorific effects of standing too close to a donut for a marginal game opportunity.

 The Premier League needs to get serious about improving the game—because perception is reality.
 The Crouch End set don’t set the narrative in 2024.
 If the global masses think the product has been corrupted by bad officiating, then it has, and the league needs to move fast to assure fans who pay monstrous amounts of money that they are being heard.